jordimarimon/scss-to-tailwindcss/README.md

   font-size: theme.get("font-size.base");
   color: theme.get("colors.white");

-  // Now you can use all the power of SASS/SCSS with tailwindcss!
+  // Now you can use all the power of SASS with tailwindcss!
   background-color: darken(theme.get("colors.primary.700"), 10%);
 }

 .test-class2 {
-  // You can use your spacing with "em" units if you want to.
+  // You can use the spacing configuration with "em" units if you need to.
   padding: spacing.em(4); // -> "1em"
 }